-To illustrate the behaviour of AMR and PHE sensors, a study with micromagnetic simulations was performed.
-Part of this study was published in the authored work [172].
+To illustrate the behavior AMR and PHE sensors a study with micromagnetic simulations was performed.
+Part of this study was published in the authored work from [172].

 The two primary uses of PHE sensors are field detection and rotation encoder.
-It should be noted that magnetization rotation can be caused by a rotating magnetic field or by a magnetic field, H, applied along the y axis.
+It should be noted that magnetization rotation can be caused by a rotating magnetic field or by a magnetic field, $\mathbf{H}$ , applied along the y axis (Figure 3.2).
 Based on these assumptions several simulation studies are proposed, going from a single magnetic domain simulation method to a multi-domain one.
 Moreover, the effects of the geometry of the structure are highlighted through simulations.